 How to clean a wood cutting board

 You should ideally clean the board very soon after using it, especially after cutting raw meats.
-After preparing some foods like bread and cakes, it may be unnecessary to wash the board; all you need to do is wipe the crumbs off and it will be clean enough.
+For food like bread and cakes, it may be unnecessary to wash the board; all you need to do is wipe the crumbs off and it will be clean enough.

 - If you find food particles stuck to the board, you can remove them with baking soda and water.
 Sprinkle a small amount of powder and a few drops of water to form a paste.
 With a paper towel or sponge, rub the paste into the areas with tough stains until they disappear.